carpentries-incubator/pangenomics/_episodes/11-tda-in-pangenomes2.md

 ~~~
 {: .output}

-This next code creates a `DataFrame` called df_mediam using the `pd.DataFrame.from_dict()` function.
-The genomas_mediam dictionary is used as the input, and the function converts it into a DataFrame format.
+This following code creates a `DataFrame` called df_mediam using the `pd.DataFrame.from_dict()` function.
+The genomes_mediam dictionary is used as the input, and the function converts it into a DataFrame format.
 The resulting DataFrame is then assigned to the variable `df_mediam`.
 Finally, the code prints the contents of the DataFrame `df_mediam`.
 ~~~
-# Create a DataFrame from the dictionary 'genomas_mediam' and assign it to 'df_mediam'
+# Create a DataFrame from the dictionary 'genomes_mediam' and assign it to 'df_mediam'
-df_mediam = pd.DataFrame.from_dict(genomas_mediam)
+df_mediam = pd.DataFrame.from_dict(genomes_mediam)

 # Print the DataFrame 'df_mediam'
 df_mediam